 The youngest kids will have trouble because they lack the developmental skills to tell lies.
 As I explain elsewhere, an effective liar needs to have solid “theory of mind” skills, and show advanced levels of self-control.

-But as children approach the age of 4, they become more adept with lying, and eventually they may begin to tell prosocial lies: fibs designed to spare other people's feelings, or otherwise protect other people from harm.
+But as children approach the age of 4, things change.
+They develop more psychological savvy, and — eventually — they may begin to tell prosocial lies: fibs designed to spare other people’s feelings, or otherwise protect other people from harm.

-What will happen to him if I tell the truth?
-What will happen to her if I lie?
-And what sort of lie should I tell?
+What would happen to this person if I told the truth?
+What would happen if I lied?
+What should I say to produce the best outcome?

 When does it all come together?

 Studies suggest that some kids might begin telling prosocial lies during the preschool years.
 But the experiments can be hard to interpret, because they don’t always pinpoint a child’s motive for lying.

 Is a child lying to protect another person?
 Or is the child motivated by something else — like the desire to avoid conflict, or court social approval?

 On closer examination, it appears that true, selfless, prosocial lying hasn’t been well-established in preschool children.

 Some kids may tell prosocial lies at an early age — especially when they pay special attention to the feelings and needs of others.
 But overall, studies don’t show clear evidence of widespread, spontaneous, prosocial lying until children are 6 or 7 years old.